ulrichwohak/ulrichwohak.github.io/_posts/2021-11-09-event_study_universal_v_local_base_period.md

 A couple of other things that are also worth mentioning:

--   In post-treatment periods, the base period is the period immediately before treatment both cases
+-   In post-treatment periods, the base period is the period immediately before treatment both cases $$\implies$$ the only place where this difference matters is in pre-treatment periods.
-    ⟹
-    the only place where this difference matters is in pre-treatment periods.

 -   In pre-treatment periods, either case is just a linear combination of the other, so they essentially are just alternative ways of